Alweena-Fatima/BasicInterviewQuestion/sql.md

 ### DATA QUERY LANGUAGE

 DQL is focused on querying and retrieving data from tables.
 The primary command is SELECT.
-- SELECT: statement allows you to retrieve data from one or more tables.
+- **SELECT**: statement allows you to retrieve data from one or more tables.
 ```sql
 SELECT
   select_list